ClanCats/Hydrahon/docs/10__SQL_Query_Builder/04_Select/05_Basics.md

 $people->select(['name', 'some_way_to_long_column_name as col'])->get();
 ```

-> Note: that the column names are escaped for more infos about that read: [parameter parsing and escaping](docs://introduction/parameter-parsing-escaping).
+> Note: that the column names are escaped for more info about that read: [parameter parsing and escaping](docs://introduction/parameter-parsing-escaping).

 The query builder will also accept key value data and will convert them to an alias.